Fundació Joan Miró

 Your app for discovering the city from the heights with the Montjuïc Cable Car: journey, stops and most iconic places.
 A comfortable way to carry your tickets too!

-With an interdisciplinary focus, Fundació Joan Miró combines temporary exhibitions of the work of artists from the 20th and 21st centuries with academic activities and projects in collaboration with other institutions and entities in the country.
-Through its exhibition programme and its educational programme it presents points of reflection around subjects related to Miró’s work and current trends.
+With an interdisciplinary approach, the Joan Miró Fundació organizes temporary exhibitions featuring 20th- and 21st-century artists, alongside academic activities and collaborative projects with other institutions and entities in the country.
+Through its exhibition and educational programs, it presents thematic reflections on subjects related to Miró’s work and contemporary artistic creation.

-Fundació Joan Miró is located in a building designed by the architect Josep Lluís Sert and it is one of the few museums in the world in which the artist and the architect established a dialogue of complicity between the works and the spaces that house them.
-Sert was inspired by popular Mediterranean constructions to design a building in glass and white concrete in an open architectural style with large terraces and interior courtyards designed to orient the circulation of visitors.
+Fundació Joan Miró is housed in a building designed by architect Josep Lluís Sert, and it is one of the rare examples of museums worldwide where artist and architect establish a dialogue of complicity between the artwork and the space that houses it.
+Sert drew inspiration from traditional Mediterranean structures to design a building of white concrete and glass, featuring an open architectural style with large terraces and interior courtyards that enhance visitor circulation.

-Every nook and cranny of this cultural space can be visited, even by people with limited mobility or with disabilities.
-In addition to the Miró and Sert Collection, inside the premises you'll find a gift shop, library, book store and bar.
+This cultural space is fully accessible for visitors, including those with reduced mobility or disabilities.
+In addition to the Miró and Sert Collection, inside the venue you will find a dedicated shop, a library, a bookstore, and a café.

 How to get to Fundació Miró

-To arrive by the Montjuïc Cable Car, use the Parc de Montjuïc stop.
-In addition, from this station you can visit other cultural attractions such as the Catalan National Museum of Art, Poble Espanyol and the Ethnology Museum of Barcelona.
-Also very close by is the Olympic Ring, the historic site of the 1992 Barcelona Olympic Games.
+Moreover, from this station, you can visit other cultural attractions such as the National Art Museum of Catalonia, Poble Espanyol, and the Ethnological Museum of Barcelona.
+It is also very close to the Olympic Ring, the historic venue of the Barcelona '92 Olympic Games.

 For the most curious of you

-- Did you know?
-In 1956 the architect Josep Lluís Sert designed Joan Miró’s studio in Majorca.
+- In 1956, architect Josep Lluís Sert had already designed Joan Miró's studio in Mallorca.

-- Local’s tip: If after visiting Fundació Joan Miró you want to learn even more about the artist, in the city of Barcelona you can find three of his works, which were expressly created to welcome visitors arriving by air, land and sea.
-They are the mural at Terminal 2 at Barcelona-El Prat airport; the sculpture "Woman and Bird", in Escorxador Park, near Sants railway station; and the Pla de l’Os mosaic on La Rambla, very close to the port.
+- If you want to learn more about the artist, Barcelona features three of his works, created to welcome visitors arriving in the city by air, land, and sea.
+These are the mural at Terminal 2 of El Prat Airport, the sculpture "Woman and Bird" at Escorxador Parc, near Sants Station, and the mosaic at Pla de l’Os on La Rambla, close to the port.